Last updated: May 5, 2026

 | The notice is based on bad IRS data or an amended return | Call SSA and provide IRS proof | This is usually a tax-data correction issue, not a straight SSA-44 issue |

-| You got a notice telling you to respond in 10 days | Call SSA now, but keep watching for the formal determination notice | The 10-day letter is often a planned-action notice, not the final appeal-rights notice |
+| You got a notice telling you to respond in 10 days | Call SSA now, but keep watching for the formal determination notice | The 10-day letter may not be the final appeal-rights notice |

 | You cannot use a computer or printer | Call 1-800-772-1213 for an appointment or use paper mail/fax through your local office | The process can be handled by phone and paper, not just online |